kpiris/bcbbr/README.md

 ## Encrypted export script:

-There is also a script to do a *quick* **account restricted** encrypted export.
+There is also a script to do a _quick_ **account restricted** encrypted export.

 > [!WARNING]
-This encrypted export will need to be restored manually (from the web vault, for example).
-And can only be restored on the same Bitwarden account from where it was taken.
-Check [Bitwarden documentation](https://bitwarden.com/help/encrypted-export/) for more information about what this is.
+This encrypted export can be restored manually (from the web vault, for example).
+And can only be restored on the same Bitwarden account that generated it.
+Check [Bitwarden documentation](https://bitwarden.com/help/encrypted-export/) documentation for more information about this.

 > [!WARNING]
 Also: this encrypted export script **does not back up any attachment** (it will